+1 (506) 500-5957 sales@monovm.com Get US VPS for 50% OFF!

 Restart-Service -Name Windefend

-• And lastly, the following command is used to temporarily suspend a service in PowerShell.
+• And lastly, the following command is used to suspend a service in PowerShell temporarily.

 Suspend-Service -Name Windefend

-These are the most commonly used command for service management in PowerShell.
+These are the most commonly used commands for service management in PowerShell.
 For more information about PowerShell commands and how they work, use the Get-Help command.

 Windows servers can be run with Powershell, you can manage and run your services in Windows Server with PowerShell.